trimstray/nginx-admins-handbook/README.md

 This method is similar to the Round Robin in a sense that the manner by which requests are assigned to the nodes is still cyclical, albeit with a twist.
 The node with the higher specs will be apportioned a greater number of requests.

-  > Default weight of the server is 1.

 ```bash
 upstream bck_testing_01 {